amalgamaria/secretariat/docs/additional-resources/workshops.rst

 **Pre-course**: Basic Unix/Linux command line skills are recommended.
 Access to Secretariat (CHG HPC) is currently required.
 Future iterations could be modified use Palmetto, so access to either HPC environment will be a pre-requisite.

+The RNA-Seq Retreat is divided into 3 parts, so participants must attend all 3 sessions!
+Although focused on the analysis portion, this retreat gives a comprehensive overview of transcriptomic studies, beginning with experimental design.

 **Topics**:

 - **Day 1**